5 Mistakes to Avoid When Making Rice Krispie Treats

 4. Don’t shy away from add-ins.

 Sure, the standard original recipe is always a hit, but rice krispie treats are a blank canvas that are begging for your culinary creativity to run wild.
+Try testing these famous rice krispies treat recipes and see which one is your favorite.

 5. You have to eat them fast enough!